nhs-england-tools/repository-template/.devcontainer/README.md

 ## Local

-- Supports mounting useful directories, and ensuring host CA's are installed in the devcontainer
+- Supports mounting useful directories, and ensuring host certificate authority files are installed in the development container

 ## Future changes

-- The devcontainer spec for extends will stop the need for duplication https://github.com/devcontainers/spec/issues/22
+- The development container spec for extends will stop the need for duplication https://github.com/devcontainers/spec/issues/22